gogorichie/drip/README.md

 Contributions are welcome!
 Please feel free to submit a pull request or open an issue to improve the project.

-## Acknowledgments

-- Inspired by the need for a simple image rotation feature in web applications.

 ## Contact

 Created by [Richard Lewis](https://github.comgogorichie) - feel free to contact me!